rocketmlhq/rmldnn/docs/src/configuration.rst

 - **input_type**: Input data type.
 - **target_type**: Target data type.
 - **type**: If input and target types are the same, this parameter can be used for simplicity.
 - **input_path**: Path to directory with training input samples.
-If not defined, training step is skipped.
+If not defined, the training step is skipped.
 - **target_path**: Path to directory with training target samples.
 Required only for certain applications (e.g., segmentation)
 - **test_input_path**: Path to directory with test (evaluation) input samples.
-If not defined, evaluation step is skipped.
+If not defined, the evaluation step is skipped.
 - **test_target_path**: Path to directory with test target samples.
 If omitted, inference runs without targets (loss is not computed).
 - **batch_size**: Number of training samples per mini-batch (default is 64).
 - **test_batch_size**: Number of test (evaluation) samples per mini-batch (default is 64).